Brunomleguizamon/portfolio_react/README.md

-# Getting Started with Create React App
+# Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is my personal portfolio and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts